-Hi, I'm Natasha, a Female Empowerment Igniter with a passion for helping women own their value, step into their power and seize their liberation.
+Hi, I'm Natasha, I'm passionate about dismantling colonialism and helping folks (including myself) own their value, step into their power and seize their liberation.

 ENERGY IS POWER

 I call what we do in therapy a collaborative spiritual workout where we put our heads and hearts together to figure out what is going on for you and how to get through it in an empowered way that makes sense and feels right for you.

 We work at a frequency, depth and pace that works for you, which we figure out together.

 A therapy experience of being seen, understood, accepted and attuned to over and over again helps folks regulate and better tolerate previously unbearable feelings.
 This in turn helps build clarity and self worth, which allows people to take more relational risks in life and seek out and cultivate the kind of connection the heart and spirit need instead of repeating old, painful, frustrating and dissatisfying patterns of relating.